You are here because you want to start a social media marketing agency. That’s great!

 Why Start A Social Media Marketing Agency?

 When considering the answer to this question, it’s best to consider the source.
 It’s important to understand your ‘why’ before committing down this path.
+Any marketing agency should also know the red flag meaning in social media as well!

 We asked one of eclincher’s own very successful agency clients, PREM PR & Social, based out of California with offices in San Diego and Fresno.
 Founded and owned by Marilyn Cowley, PREM PR & Social is an agency that has grown to focus on many aspects of running a business such as social media management, public relations, website development, influencer marketing, SEO & digital marketing, video and photography, and even event planning and management.
+There are even digital marketing tools to make things easy!

 Marilyn continues, “social media is never going away and it will only continue to evolve.
 As Gen Z and Gen Y continue to lead and work at companies, social media will continue to be at the forefront of all marketing initiatives.
 Why?
 Because they are the technologically savvy generation.